VasileiosKS/FT-Colour-Sorting-Station-and-Warehouse-Archived/README.md

           - Gearbox                            (31 078) (qt x1)

 - Electronics:
-    - Arduino Uno (qt x1) or any other microcontroller with at least 5 Inputs and 7 Outputs.
+    - Arduino Uno (or any other microcontroller with at least 5 Inputs and 7 Outputs.)
     - Sensors:
         - Color Sensor: APDS9960 (qt x1)
         - Infrared Detection: TCRT5000 Based Modules (qt x4)